fontforge/fontforge/CONTRIBUTING.md

 * Feature: Python interface - Skef Iterum (skef)
 * Crashes: Frank Trampe, Adrien Tetar (adrientetar)

-### Accessing Travis and Appveyor Build Archives
+### Accessing CI Build Archives

 After each push request `Appveyor` will attempt to build and package a Windows installer.
 When that build is successful it can be accessed by following the `Appveyor` "Details" link and choosing the "Artifacts" tab.

 Note: `Appveyor` builds with the `FF_PORTABLE` flag, which changes various initialization and configuration search paths.

-The Travis system also attempts to build a Mac OS X application and a Linux Appimage.
-When those builds are successful they can be downloaded
+CI via Github Actions also builds a Mac OS X bundle and a Linux AppImage.
-from:
+When those builds are successful they can be downloaded from:

     https://dl.bintray.com/fontforge/fontforge/